|

 to find out if anyone else has ever reported seeing UFOs

 near military bases long after they've been abandoned.
-In

-past.
+to the past.
 Who knows what the future will bring?